📍 Serving Hartford & All of Greater Hartford

 The Federal Step-Up in Basis — A Major Tax Advantage for Heirs

-One of the most valuable tax benefits of inheriting a home is the federal stepped-up basis.
-When you inherit a property, your cost basis for capital gains purposes is reset to the fair market value at the date of death — not what the original owner paid.
+The single most valuable break in inheriting real estate is the federal stepped-up basis.
+For capital-gains purposes your basis is reset to the home's fair market value on the date of death, not the price the original owner paid a generation ago.

 Out-of-State Heirs — Managing a Hartford Property Remotely